laurashub/PSPG-CDD/README.md

 Activate the environment and confirm:

-    conda activate comp_drug_disc
+    conda activate ccd_workshop
     conda env list

 ### Start a Jupyter Notebook Session
-To test if everything is working, let's open up a jupyter notebook session.
+To test if everything is working, let's open up a jupyter lab session.
 We'll import the modules we need to run our scripts correctly.

-   jupyter notebook --no-browser --port=8886
+    jupyter lab

-Open Chrome or Firefox and type the following into the url address:

-    localhost:8886

-This should bring up a jupyter notebook session that is being hosted from your local machine.
+This should bring up a jupyter lab session that is being hosted from your local machine.
 Open the scripts provided and in the first cell try importing the modules we'll need to ensure all our packages are installed correctly.